FAQS

 General Information

-These questions provide an overview of The Anti-Greenwash Charter, including its purpose, importance, and definitions related to greenwashing.
+These questions provide an overview of The Anti-Greenwash Charter, outlining its purpose, importance, and key concepts related to greenwashing.

 KEY QUESTIONS